raml-org/raml-spec/versions/raml-10/raml-10.md

 |Property | Allowed differences |
 |:--------|:------------|
-| title<br>description<br>documentation<br>displayName<br>usage<br>example | The merged tree may include new properties of this type, or properties with different values than those in the master tree.
+| title<br>description<br>documentation<br>usage<br>example | The merged tree may include new properties of this type, or properties with different values than those in the master tree.
 | types | In addition to allowed differences described elsewhere in this table, the merged tree may also include new data types.
 | annotationTypes | The merged tree may include new annotation types, or new values for existing annotation types, as long as all annotations in the merged API definition validate against the annotation types in the merged tree.
 | any annotation property | The merged tree may include new annotations of annotation types declared in the merged tree, or annotations with different values than those in the master tree.